RedisLabs/redislabs-docs/content/rv/api/how-to/backup-and-import-databases.md

 The requirements for data import are:

-- The URI of the data.
+- The URI of the data
-    - The source URI must be accessible to the importing database.
+    - The source URI must be accessible to the importing database
-    - The data format must be a redis backup file or a redis database.
+    - The data format must be a redis backup file or a redis database
-- The subscription ID and database ID of the destination database.
+- The subscription ID and database ID of the destination database

-The duration of the import process varies based on the amount of data imported and the network bandwidth between the data source and the importing database.
+The duration of the import process depends on the amount of data imported and the network bandwidth between the data source and the importing database.

 {{% warning %}}
-Importing data into an existing database overwrites any existing values.
+Data imported into an existing database overwrites any existing data.
 {{% /warning %}}

 ### Database import script